Andrew-Chen-Wang/RichEditorView/README.md

 - Find someone to maintain Pod and Carthage package
 - Separate iOS 12.X and iOS >13.X packages
 - Refactor toolbar for iOS 12.X

 ---

-### Extra Notes

-- Up to iOS 13.3 (current), there is still no fix to `[Process] kill() returned unexpected error 1`.
-Well, there technically is, but Apple won't release it.
-Check out the SO conversation here: https://stackoverflow.com/questions/58321114/why-i-get-the-console-warning-process-kill-returned-unexpected-error-1-when

----